Removing a Tree Stump

 - Fill the holes with water.

-- Wait four to six weeks or until the stump becomes very spongy.
+- Wait for four to six weeks or until the stump becomes very spongy.

 - Use an ax to break up the spongy stump.